rezakj/scSeqR/README.md

 | Content Cell  | Content Cell  |
 | Content Cell  | Content Cell  |

+Follow [this] tutorial to learn how to merge multiple datasets and run scSeqR in aggregated mode.

 - Make an object of class scSeqR

 ```r